 Wednesday, March 21, 2012

-When Giant Prehistoric Beavers Roamed The Don Valley Brick Works
+The Giant Prehistoric Beavers of the Don Valley Brick Works

 Hooooooo boy.
 Meet the giant beaver.
-This is one of the largest rodents to have ever walked the earth.
-And thank god for that.
-It was eight feet long and weighed 200 pounds.
+It’s one of the largest rodents to have ever walked the earth: as much as seven feet long and more than 200 pounds.
 So, like, the size of a black bear.
-A freaking bear.
-It's teeth were six inches long, but scientists aren't actually sure if they used them to chop down trees like beavers do today; giant beavers probably ate aquatic plants, and we've yet to find any evidence that they built giant dams either.
-Their tails were probably pretty different from their modern cousins, too: longer and thinner.
+Its teeth were six inches long, but scientists aren’t sure if they were used to chop down trees like beavers do today; giant beavers probably ate aquatic plants, and there’s no evidence they built giant dams either.
+Their tails were probably quite different from their modern cousins, too: longer and thinner.
 And they had shaggier hair.

-They also used to live in Toronto.
-Or, um, on this land anyway.
-They were here about 130,000 years before our city was founded.
+They also used to live in Toronto — about 130,000 years before our modern city was founded.

-In the late 1800s, Toronto's most famous and celebrated geologist ever, Arthur Philemon Coleman, who had an awesome old-timey moustache, discovered the importance of what would soon become a crazy-world-famous (well, by geology standards anyway) formation: the big cliff on the northern end of the Don Valley Brick Works.
+The first scientist to discover them here was Toronto’s most famous and celebrated geologist: Arthur Philemon Coleman.
+In the late 1800s, he became the first geologist to realize the importance of the big cliff on the northern end of the Don Valley Brick Works.
 At the bottom of the cliff was a bedrock of slate from about 450 million years ago — littered with fossils from the days when this part of the world was a tropical sea filled with trilobites.
-But what really makes the cliff special is what Coleman discovered above that slate: a remarkably complete geological record of the last 135,000 years.
+But what really makes the cliff special is what Coleman found above that slate: a remarkably complete geological record of the last 135,000 years.

-In our giant beaver days, Toronto was actually a couple of degrees warmer than it is now.
-Instead of Lake Ontario, there was an even bigger and deeper lake; they call it Lake Coleman in honour of the moustachioed geologist.
-So everything that's now downtown T.O. was very much underwater back then.
-And the clays and sands that are at the foot of the cliff in the Don Valley Brick Works – all the way north of Bloor – would have been in the shallow waters near shore, at the mouth of the prehistoric ancestor to the Don River.
+Back in our giant beaver days, Toronto was actually a couple of degrees warmer than it is now.
+Instead of Lake Ontario, there was an even bigger and deeper lake here; they call it Lake Coleman in honour of the moustachioed geologist.
+Everything that now sits in downtown T.O. was very much underwater back then.
+The sands and clays at the foot of the cliff in the Brick Works — which is all the way north of Bloor — would have been in the shallow waters near shore, at the mouth of the prehistoric ancestor to the Don River.

 A.P.
 Coleman

-Colemen and his peeps were able to piece the scene together from the other fossils they found along with the beaver tooth.
+Coleman and his team were able to piece together a whole scene thanks to the other fossils they found along with the beaver tooth.
 The area where the river met the lake was a marshy wetland back then, surrounded by woods and grasslands.
-Prehistoric stag-moose, bigger even than moose are today, with huuuge sets of antlers, roamed through a wilderness that would have seemed to us both familiar and strange.
-There were plenty of plants and trees that still grow all over the place in modern day Toronto: oaks and pines and maples, willows, cedars and elms.
-But there were also some species that you can only find further to the south these days, in the States where it's warmer, and even a few that are long-extinct.
+Prehistoric stag-moose, bigger even than moose are today, with huge sets of antlers, roamed through a wilderness that would have seemed both familiar and strange to us.
+There were plenty of trees and other plants that still grow in Toronto today: oaks and pines and maples, willows, cedars and elms.
+But there were also some species that you can only find further to the south these days — in the United States, where it’s warmer — as well as a few that are long-extinct.
 There were giant prehistoric bears here, too.
 Massive, ancient bison.
 Woodchucks and white-tailed deer.
-On occasion, a thunderstorm sparked a forest fire, flames tearing through forests and fields, enormous panicked beasts rushing for the safety of the water.
+On occasion, a thunderstorm sparked a fire, flames tearing through forests and fields, enormous panicked beasts rushing for the safety of the water.

-Scientists figure that giant beavers didn't spend much of their time on land; even less, it seems, than beavers do today.
-They stuck to the swamp at the mouth of the river, swimming through the marsh, feeding on the aquatic reeds and long grasses that lined the shore, maybe even cutting down trees and building beaver lodges big enough to house a family of rodents the size of a bear.
-They'd been living like this, in the wetlands of North America, for two million years.
-And they had more than another hundred thousand years to go.
+Scientists figure that giant beavers didn’t spend much of their time on land; even less, it seems, than beavers do today.
+They stuck to the swamp at the mouth of the river, swimming through the marsh, feeding on the aquatic reeds and long grasses that lined the shore.
+(And if they did behave like their modern relatives, maybe they were even cutting down trees and building beaver lodges big enough to house a family of rodents the size of a bear.)
+They’d been living like this, in the wetlands of North America, for two million years.
+And they had more than another hundred thousand years left to go.

 But not in Toronto.
 As the next Ice Age began, Toronto got colder, eventually getting buried beneath a layer of ice two kilometers thick.
 The giant beavers would have been forced far to the south.
 And as the Ice Age ended, around 10,000 B.C. or so, the last members of the species died out.
 The giant beaver was extinct.

-On this spot, the British founded a new capital.
+Finally, just a little more than 200 years ago, the British founded a new capital on this spot.
 To build it, they needed bricks.
 To make bricks, they needed clay.
-And one of the best sources for clay was discovered in the very same spot where that prehistoric river once met that prehistoric lake.
-The Don Valley Brick Works was born, turning clay into red and yellow bricks of such a high quality that they won gold medals at the Chicago World's Fair.
-A lot of Toronto's old buildings are made of Brick Works bricks.
+And one of the best sources for clay was discovered in the very same place where that prehistoric river once met that prehistoric lake.
+The Don Valley Brick Works was born, turning clay into red and yellow bricks of such a high quality that they won gold medals at the Chicago World’s Fair.
+A lot of Toronto’s old buildings are made of Brick Works bricks.
 Much of our city was quite literally built from the mud of the swamp where giant beavers once roamed.

 Today, the Brick Works is no longer an industrial wasteland.
-Instead, we've returned it to its roots: a mixture of wetlands, forests and fields.
-Native species of plants and animals have been reintroduced and allowed to thrive – some of them are the very same species that would have been here in the days of the giant beaver.
-In fact, if you get really lucky, you might even spot one of the newest residents: a modern, normal-sized beaver, swimming around the wetland where 130,000 years ago his giant beaver cousins did the very same thing.
+Instead, we’ve tried to return it to its roots: a mixture of wetlands, forests and fields.
+Native species of plants and animals have been reintroduced and allowed to thrive — some of them are the very same species that would have been here in the days of the giant beaver.
+In fact, if you get lucky, you might even spot one of the newest residents: a modern, normal-sized beaver, swimming around the wetland where 130,000 years ago its giant beaver cousins did the very same thing.

 -----